Seja Vogel: Podcast

 At the end of 2016, Seja started her podcast HearSej where she talks to musicians and other creatives about their careers in a casual and intimate conversation.
-Some guests include Kevin Mitchell of Jebediah, Sarah Blasko, Megan Washington and Benjamin Law.
+At the end of each episode, Seja asks her guest about the strangest experience they have had, as a result of their chosen line of work.
+Some guests include Kevin Mitchell of Jebediah, Sarah Blasko, Megan Washington, Benjamin Law, Fred Armisen and Jeff Tweedy (Wilco).